Choosing What Is Best For You

 However, it you were astute enough to have chosen a real brush cutter with a loop handle, than the only harness to buy at the moment is a Husqvarna Balance XT

 Besides an amazing build quality, that will last you a very long time.
 The ability of this harness to transfer load to you hips is brilliant and works really well.
 This feature, takes a lot of load away from the shoulders, neck and back.
 Thus allowing you to work for many more hours and come away at the end of the day without any shoulders, neck and especially back pain.
-The stiffness of the backplate also, prevents you from winding up your back, forcing you to wind up your legs instead, which also helps prevent lower back pain.
+The stiffness of the backplate also, prevent you from winding up your back as much, forcing you to use your arms and your legs to swing the brush cutter and this helps prevent lower back pain.

 But there is an even more important benefit to this, that even Husqvarna may not even aware of and that is stability.
 By effectively transferring a good portion of the load of the brush cutter to your hips, you are effectively lowering your centre of gravity and you would be surprised how much more stable you feel and are, on steep and slippery ground with this harness.